carsten-engelke/python-project-template/README.md

 4. Read the file [CONTRIBUTING.md](CONTRIBUTING.md)
 5. Then clone your new project and happy coding!

+Note: A good tool for Tkinter GUI Design ist the Pygubu Designer!

 > **NOTE**: **WAIT** until first CI run on github actions before cloning your new project.

 ### What is included on this template?